Birdheezy/METARMap2.0/README.md

 `cd /etc/systemd/system/` <— change directoey

-We will create 3 services.
-One for metar.py and one for scheduler.py and one for settings.py `sudo nano settings.service`
+We will create 4 services.
+One for metar.py and one for scheduler.py one for wather.py and one for settings.py `sudo nano settings.service`
 When asked which editor you’d like to use, select nano (option 1) and hit enter.
 You should now be presented with a mostly blank screen.
 Copy over
 ```